Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 • Development of regional and municipal media.

-The main activities of the Fund:
+The main activities of the Foundation:

 German Historical Institute in Moscow

-The German Historical Institute in Moscow twice a year (application deadlines are May 15 and November 15, respectively) offers scholarships for graduate students, doctoral students and associate professors, as well as short-term scholarships for work in the Russian State Military Archive (RGVA).
+The German Historical Institute in Moscow twice a year (application deadlines are May 15 and November 15, respectively) offers scholarships for graduate students, doctoral students and associate professors, as well as short-term scholarships for work in the Russian State Military Archives (RGVA).

 Scholarship Program: